Back to Samsung SmartThings Guides

 Symptoms

-• Automation runs sometimes not others
+• Automation runs sometimes, not others

-• Multiple automations conflict
+• Multiple automations conflict on the same motion

-• Automation delayed by minutes
+• Automation delayed by seconds or minutes

-• Works in app but not automatically
+• Works when tested in the app but not automatically

 Recognize these?
 Here's what usually causes it.